 Laura Pratt, Auburn University '17, History and Art History Major, Women's Studies Minor.
 Laura's involvement is funded through Auburn University, Office of the Vice President of University Outreach.

-Related Fields: Art, Ammerman Center, Dance, Gender and Women's Studies
+Related Fields: Ammerman Center, Art, Dance, Gender, Sexuality and Intersectionality Studies